Fanbank/node-test/README.md

 ## 2. Create and Test new route

-Create and test a new route that queries the db and returns the businesses and their associated stores.
+Create a new route that queries the db and returns the businesses and their associated stores and write a test to validate the new route works.

 ## 3. Design a new table